 We left the next morning with our backpacks much like Dorothy and her crew in The Wizard of Oz, hoping the contemplation during our steps along the path combined with the remains of St. James in the Cathedral of Santiago de Compostela would grant us the miracle we wanted in the Emerald City.
 We were in good company, as the famous pilgrimaged had been traversed by the likes of Saint Francis of Assisi, Charlemagne, and Shirley MacLaine.

 For most people the most challenging aspect of the pilgrimage is walking 500 miles with a 20-pound pack.
 However, the physical demands proved easy for me compared to the mental requirement of being alone with my thoughts for 10 hours each day – with nothing to interrupt the ruminations.
-Many days I redirected negative intrusive thoughts 50 times a minute, or 3,000 times a day.
-It was far more exhausting than the miles I walked.
+Redirecting negative intrusive thoughts was far more exhausting than the miles I walked.

 I persisted.
 And persisted some more.
 When I was met with a pack of wild boars at 5 in the morning, I relaxed and pretended they were simply intrusive thoughts.
 When two unfriendly Greyhounds followed me a half-kilometer, I loosened up again, imagining they were made-up condemnations that couldn’t hurt me.
 There were other challenges: I fell off the bunkbed, got lost miles out in a field with a dying cell phone, sprained my foot, and became severely dehydrated.
 However, nothing came close to the difficulty of redirecting my thoughts along the trail.